 Furthermore, employers must limit drug testing only to the employees that need to be tested and ensure the tests are completely random.
 You cannot single out particular employees for testing unless the nature of their jobs justifies doing so.

-We can help ensure that you remain fully compliant with all workplace and governmental laws that surround drug testing in the workplace, while getting you the results you require.
+We can help ensure that you remain fully compliant with all workplace and governmental laws that surround drug testing in the workplace, whilst getting you the results you require.
 Contact us to discuss your requirements and we’ll help ensure your workplace remains drug and alcohol-free.

 Tell us your name and number below and we'll give you a callback to discuss your requirements.